 Till 1915 passports had no pictures included and even in the early days of the passport photo there were no regulations on the photo itself.
 All was good as long the photo was fitting on the page of a passport.
 In those days you could find quite curious passport photos.
-People with their dog, sitting on a bench in the park or even sitting on a horse.
+People with their dogs, sitting on a bench in the park, or even sitting on a horse.
 I love these old passport photos and sometimes acquire an old passport just because of this curious photo.
 But these times are long over, and our passport photos are well standardized.

 Except your name is Michael Afanasyev, who indeed has the most unusual passport photo in a valid modern passport.
 But who is Michael Afanasyev?

 Well, Michael is the man with a colander on his head in his current and valid Israeli passport issued in 2016.
 Yes, you read correctly – a passport photo with a colander on his head!